anthonyumpad/billing/readme.md

 ## Subscription Auto charge command

 The Auto charge command can be run through artisan once you've added the command in your Kernel.
-This command will perform all auto charge for the subscriptions that are due.
+This command will perform all auto charges for the subscriptions that are due.
-You will need to create a CRON job for this command to be executed with your ideal time interval.
+You will need to create a CRON job for this command if you want this to run in scheduled intervals.

     php artisan billing:subscription-autocharge